AndreaMorgan/VBA_KickstarterAnalysis/README.md

 # VBA_KickstarterAnalysis
-This project uses VBA scripting to loop through multiple sheets in Excel, summarize millions of rows of data, and select values based on specified conditions.
+This project uses VBA scripting to loop through multiple sheets in Excel, summarize millions of rows of Kickstarter data, and select values based on specified conditions.
+An analysis report of the summarized Kickstarter data is included.

 ## Objectives
 This project shows the following skills:<br><br>